Identifying Mature and Old Forests in Washington

 As part of its role to guide protection and enhancement of habitats for ‘threatened’ and ‘endangered’ wildlife species, while ongoing natural resource management continues, the State Trust Lands Habitat Conservation Plan guides DNR’s conservation of uncommon habitats.
 These include talus fields, caves, cliffs, oak woodlands, large snags, balds, mineral springs, and large, structurally unique trees, often referred to as 'old growth.'
 By protecting these uncommon habitats, we help protect the species that depend on them.

-In keeping with the Trust Lands HCP objectives for conservation of critical habitats, old-growth forest in the five Westside HCP planning units also is protected through DNR’s overarching Policy for Sustainable Forests.
+In keeping with the Trust Lands HCP objectives for conservation of critical habitats, old-growth forest in the six Westside HCP planning units also is protected through DNR’s overarching Policy for Sustainable Forests.

 Identifying Old trees and Forests in Washington